 Research to Date

-The Sharples Muscle Lab have recently secured external grant funding in this area via: i) The Rugby Football Union, UK, ii) GlaxoSmithKline (GSK) and; iii) The Society for Endocrinology UK, to purchase novel, custom designed bioreactors that allow physiological loading (both electrical/mechanical stimuli simultaneously) in bioengineered muscle.
+The Sharples Muscle Lab have secured external grant funding in this area via: i) The Rugby Football Union, UK, ii) GlaxoSmithKline (GSK) and; iii) The Society for Endocrinology UK, to purchase novel, custom designed bioreactors that allow physiological loading (both electrical/mechanical stimuli simultaneously) in bioengineered muscle.
 We have recently had a manuscript published in J Cell Physiol (Kasper, Turner et al., 2018, link) and recently published (Methods in Molecular Biology- link) describing the use of ‘contracting muscle’ bioreactors for investigating skeletal muscle adaptation to exercise mimicking stimuli.
-Daniel Turner is now spearheading this work in the lab.
-The work will hopefully enable us to investigate epigenetic adaptation to exercise, and develop a model system to investigate the impaired response in skeletal muscle to exercise and nutrition in sarcopenia using lab-grown aged human bio-engineered muscles.
+This work will hopefully enable us to investigate epigenetic adaptation to exercise, and develop a model system to investigate the impaired response in skeletal muscle to exercise and nutrition in sarcopenia using lab-grown aged human bio-engineered muscles.

 Figure above: A Skeletal muscle cells in standard monolayer cultures by light microscopy and; B fluorescent microscopy (green – actin).
 A & B Show myotube formation is swirling in monolayer due to no uniaxial tension or three-dimensional (3D) matrix in these cultures.
 C Macroscopic image of our bioengineered skeletal muscle.
 D Light microscope image of our bioengineered muscle and E fluorescent image of myotubes in our bioengineered muscle (red – desmin, blue -nuclei).
 D & E Show that myotubes align in parallel within a 3D biological scaffold when put under uniaxial tension from the engineered culture system.
 All images are unpublished from the Sharples Muscle Lab.
 Daniel Turner took the images of the bioengineered muscle.